lcullina/datasciencecoursera/UCI HAR Dataset/run_analysis/README.md

 2.

-Unzip the files and move all raw data into your working directory.
+Unzip the files and copy all raw data files into your working directory.

 3.